Skip to content

 During busy times, the wait to place an order, let alone receive your order, could be long.
 A full house could overwhelm what usually seemed like a half dozen waitresses total for the entire place.
 But there was a kind of glue that would hold things together, and its name was Danny.

 Danny was what you could call busboy extraordinaire.
 He had a knack for noticing if you were waiting too long for something, anything, and would take up the slack.
 Water, silverware, coffee refill, condiments, a missing part of your order; if you couldn't get your waitress' attention, he was on it.
-So good at it, in fact, was he that you could regularly observe departing diners slipping him a few bucks directly on their way out.
+So good at it, in fact, was he that you could regularly observe departing patrons slipping him a few bucks directly on their way out.
 When not traversing the floor with his bus cart, he could be seen catching a breather (and a quick couple of drags on a cigarette) at his station in the southwest corner of the restaurant.

 Tiffin Inn closed when the landlord declined to renew the lease, wanting instead to give the space for an expansion of the national chain store tenant next door.
 Rumors of a relocation swirled for a time, but nothing ever seemed to materialize.
-The iconic black and orange sign was last seen languishing in a grassy, fenced-in lot in Bucktown.
+The iconic black and orange sign was last seen languishing in a fenced-in lot in Bucktown.

 Tiffin Inn: American, 6601 Veterans Blvd, Metairie (Metairie Above Causeway) - 888-6602 (do not call) map